 Cowra Voices’ other aims included facilitating a deeper, more intimate engagement with Cowra’s history through audio/multimedia storytelling.
 Cowra is the home of the famous Cowra Breakout by Japanese prisoners of war, one of the largest attempts at escaping prison during WWII.

 Cowra Voices app includes stories of the Wiradjuri elders as well as personal histories of people buried at Cowra Japanese War Cemetery, and local narratives of grassroots peace building by members of the local Cowra community.

-Click here for up to date information and news about the project.
+Click here for news